-250 "File RESAmericasEISv5.docx Figure 22.
-Predicted and observed drawdowns (feet) vs time (days) in response to April, 2012 re-start of MX-5, based on an unconfined PC4 aquifer with transmissivity equivalent to that in the Tetra Tech model, specific yield of 0.02, Storage Coefficient 0.0044, KX,KY:KZ anisotropy ratio of 40, and uniform 4000-foot thickness. [files New14dayHydrographs.jpg, screenshot from TetraTechReviewTR4.gwv; time- drawdown data from files MX4_Apr12response.xlsx; RW2responseAprMay12.xlsx, and CSVM1_RawP_2012.xlsx] The Tetra Tech model is an important contribution to ongoing efforts to characterize the regional hydrology of southeastern Nevada, but relies on a proprietary version of MODFLOW that is not compatible with execution environments available to third-party reviewers.
-It is evident that aquifer- parameter distributions govern the timing of impacts to the Muddy River system, while boundary conditions govern their magnitude.
-The Model demonstrates that groundwater withdrawn from the Northern Flow Field is essentially capture of natural flux sustaining the Muddy River, setting the stage for a ""perfect storm"" with respect to currently-issued groundwater permits (in the up-gradient areas) and Nevada Water Law.
-32"
+The Tetra Tech model is an important contribution to ongoing efforts to characterize the regional hydrology of southeastern Nevada, but relies on a proprietary version of MODFLOW that is not compatible with execution environments available to third-party reviewers.
+It is evident that aquifer- parameter distributions govern the timing of impacts to the Muddy River system, while boundary conditions govern the magnitude of the impacts.
+The Tetra Tech model demonstrates that groundwater withdrawn from the Northern Flow Field is essentially capture of natural flux sustaining the Muddy River, setting the stage for a "perfect storm" with respect to currently-issued groundwater permits (in the up-gradient areas) and Nevada Water Law.

-251 File RESAmericasEISv5.docx Figure 23.
-Effect of decreasing specific yield of the PC4 aquifer to 0.003, the value estimated by Johnson and Mifflin (2012b).
-Drawdowns in feet and times in days.
 The Tetra Tech model offers the prospect of quantitatively evaluating the upwelling phenomena of the Southern Flow Field that best explain observed pumping response recorded during testing at ECP- 1 in the year 2000 (Johnson and others, 2001; Mifflin and Johnson, 2005).
-However, until Tetra Tech releases their proprietary MODFLOW source code to developers of MODFLOW execution environments (such as Environmental Simulations, Inc.), and those developers upgrade their products (notably Groundwater Vistas) to incorporate depth-dependence of hydraulic conductivity into the modeling environment, widespread application of the Tetra Tech model will remain impractical.
-33
+However, until Tetra Tech releases Tetra Tech's proprietary MODFLOW source code to developers of MODFLOW execution environments (such as Environmental Simulations, Inc.), and those developers upgrade their products (notably Groundwater Vistas) to incorporate depth-dependence of hydraulic conductivity into the modeling environment, widespread application of the Tetra Tech model will remain impractical.

-252 File RESAmericasEISv5.docx Outflow Reduction (Tetra Tech Model) as % of MX-5 Pumping Rate 90% 80% Impact at Outflow Boundary 70% 60% 50% 40% % impact 30% (1-exp(-1)) 20% 10% 0% 0 91.25 182.5 273.75 365 Days Since Start of MX-5 Pumping Figure 24.
+Outflow Reduction (Tetra Tech Model) as % of MX-5 Pumping Rate 90% 80% Impact at Outflow Boundary 70% 60% 50% 40% % impact 30% (1-exp(-1)) 20% 10% 0% 0 91.25 182.5 273.75 365 Days Since Start of MX-5 Pumping Figure 24.
 Time required for MX-5 diversions to be expressed as outflow reductions in the headwaters area.
 The quantity (1-exp(-1)) defines the time constant for the impulse response function, which in this model is about 4.5 months. [file 365dayCHBflux.xlsx, sheet 'NewKeq'; data from TetraTechReviewTR4.gwv] Outflow Reduction (Modified Tetra Tech Model) as % of MX-5 Pumping Rate 100% Impact at Outflow Boundary 80% 60% % impact 40% (1-exp(-1)) 20% 0% 0 91.25 182.5 273.75 365 Days Since Start of MX-5 Pumping Figure 25.
 Effect of reducing the specific yield of the PC4 aquifer to 0.003, the value estimated by Johnson and Mifflin (2012b) [file 365dayCHBflux.xlsx, sheet 'ReduceSy'; data from TetraTechReviewTR4a.gwv] 34